Dan McKeown: Life and career

 McKeown also worked with long time friend Billy Paul, producing such tracks as the disco version of Paul's 1972 hit song "Me and Mrs. Jones".
 In 2005 - 2007, McKeown produced a podcast with Paul along with his wife and soulmate Blanche Williams called "Philly Sounds and Beyond".
-McKeown produced one of the last songs recorded by Paul in 2009 titled "What's Wrong With This Picture", a track written for him by Michael McDonald.

 From 1980 through 2018, McKeown was also employed with the military division of Boeing Defense, Space & Security in Philadelphia, where he worked as a representative in Product Support and a Program Manager in New Business.
 He received multiple awards from the company and Army customer for his contributions in cost avoidance, creating processes that are still in use since his retirement after 38 years of service.
 In 1984, McKeown had mitigated an emergent issue for a couple of CH-47D aircraft in Korea, both needing Aft Pylon Assemblies with a manufacturing lead time of over two years.
 Knowing that similar parts from a Boeing CH-47 Chinook aircraft were being scrapped during the Chinook modernization program, McKeown found out that the scrapped parts could immediately resolve the customer's problem.
 McKeown's actions resulted with a successful mission, making national news including a letter from the Pentagon commending him on his support.
 He was also visited by Boeing's then president Mal Stamper, who presented him with a large cash award for his dedication and thinking out of the box.

 Since his retirement, McKeown has been working with long time friend, Tony Bongiovi, where he is currently involved in a new and revolutionary audio technology, created by Bongiovi and his current company Bongiovi Acoustics, located in South Florida.
 But after spending over 45 years in the entertainment business, he still gets opportunities to produce music for movies, radio and television, while spending the other half of his time with his extended family.